Grant County, Nebraska

 Grant County is a county in the U.S. state of Nebraska.
-As of the 2010 United States Census, the population was 614, making it the fourth-least populous county in Nebraska and the ninth-least populous county in the United States.
+As of the 2020 United States census, the population was 611, making it the fourth-least populous county in Nebraska and the ninth-least populous county in the United States.
 Its county seat is Hyannis.
 The county was founded in 1887 and named for Ulysses S. Grant, 18th President of the United States.

-In the Nebraska license plate system, Grant County is represented by the prefix 92 (it had the ninety-second-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Grant County is represented by the prefix 92 (it had the ninety-second-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

 Grant County terrain is characterized by continuous waves of east–west oriented rolling hillocks on otherwise flat areas.
 As a result, the county is dotted with small lakes and reservoirs.

 According to the US Census Bureau, the county has a total area of 783 sqmi, of which 776 sqmi is land and 7.0 sqmi (0.9%) is water.